orgtre/top-open-subtitles-sentences/README.md

 ## Limitations and known problems

-If a movie or episode contains several different subtitle files for a given langague in the raw corpus, then all of them are used when constructing the sentence/word lists.
+If a movie or episode contains several different subtitle files for a given language in the raw corpus, then all of them are used when constructing the sentence/word lists.
 Since more popular movies and episodes tend to have more subtitle files, the resulting lists can hence be viewed as popularity-weighted.

 Almost no language-specific corrections have been made and not all languages have been tested.
 In particular, adaptations might have to be made for languages not using a Latin script.